Lough Neagh: Mythology and folklore

 In the Irish mythical tale Cath Maige Tuired ("the Battle of Moytura"), Lough Neagh is called one of the twelve chief loughs of Ireland.
 The origin of the lake and its name is explained in an Irish tale that was written down in the Middle Ages, but is likely pre-Christian.
 According to the tale, the lake is named after Echaid (modern spelling: Eochaidh or Eachaidh), who was the son of Mairid (Mairidh), a king of Munster.
 Echaid falls in love with his stepmother, a young woman named Ébliu (Ébhlinne).
 They try to elope, accompanied by many of their retainers, but someone kills their horses.

 In some versions, the horses are killed by Midir (Midhir), which may be another name for Ébliu's husband Mairid. Óengus (Aonghus) then appears and gives them an enormous horse that can carry all their belongings. Óengus warns that they must not let the horse rest or it will be their doom.

-However, after reaching Ulster the horse stops and urinates, and a spring rises from the spot.
+After reaching Ulster the horse stops and urinates, and a spring rises from the spot.
 Echaid builds a house there and covers the spring with a capstone to stop its overflowing.
 One night, the capstone is not replaced and the spring overflows, drowning Echaid and most of his family, and creating Loch n-Echach (Loch nEachach, the lake of Eachaidh).

 The character Echaid refers to the Dagda, a god of the ancient Irish who was also known as Echaid Ollathair (meaning "horseman, father of all"). Ébliu, Midir and Óengus were also names of deities.
 Dáithí Ó hÓgáin writes that the idea of a supernatural being creating the landscape with its own body is an ancient one common to many pre-Christian cultures.
 A Gaelic sept called the Uí Echach ("descendants of Echaid") dwelt in the area and it is likely their name comes from the cult of the god.
 They gave their name to the territory of Iveagh.

 Another tale tells how the lake was formed when Ireland's legendary giant Fionn mac Cumhaill (Finn McCool) scooped up a chunk of earth and tossed it at a Scottish rival.
 It fell into the Irish Sea, forming the Isle of Man, while the crater left behind filled with water to form Lough Neagh.